patrikken/PrefTwig2Stack/README.md

 preference queries aim to return all the best results so that empty or overly important results are avoided.

 Here is a Java Standalone application for querying XML documents with requests with preferences based on an XQuery extension for this purpose.
-Using Generalized Tree Patern for query representation
+Using Generalized Tree Patern (GTP) for query representation